tolitius/psql-vault/README.md

 ## Why bother?

 Most of the official images, including [Postgres](https://hub.docker.com/_/postgres/), recommend passing credentials to a docker image via environment variables.
-This is a _***very insecure way**_ to do business, since all child processes can see these variables in clear text.
+This is a _**very insecure way**_ to do business, since all the child processes can see these variables in clear text.
 Moreover these variables would show up in `docker inspect`, OS logs, and many more places.

 Keeping DB, and other, credentials in Vault allows for a lot better security and safe ways of storing and obtaining these credentials whenever they are needed.

-`psql-vault` does that and a bit more: it would  _optionally_ provision dbs, users and a custom Postgres' host based authentication.
+`psql-vault` does that and a bit more: it would  _optionally_ provision dbs, users and a custom Postgres' host based authentication config.

 ## Use it